Campus Housing Services

 Custodial Services

-Questions or concerns about the custodial services in a Residence Hall or Apartment can be directed to the RA, House Manager or SLC for the floor/building, the Office of Residential Life or the Buildings & Grounds Department.
+Questions or concerns about the custodial services in a Residence Hall or Apartment can be directed to the RA, House Manager or RLC for the floor/building, the Office of Residential Life or the Buildings & Grounds Department.

 Heat